 One of the best things about the Blue Mountains is that you can visit on a day trip if you are short on time.
 Spend your day hiking the trails, playing in waterfalls and enjoying the scenery before returning to your comfortable hotel accommodation in Sydney in time for dinner.

-Your visit doesn’t stop at the hikes and scenery, be prepared to encounter some of Australia’s exotic species, including the Galah-Rose Breasted Cockatoo., Australian parrot, white Cockatoo and many more colorful birds.
+Your visit doesn’t stop at the hikes and scenery, be prepared to encounter some of Australia’s exotic species, including the Galah-Rose Breasted Cockatoo., Australian parrot, white Cockatoo, and many more colorful birds.

 Fraser Island is unique in that it was home to the aborigine people more than 500 years ago pretty.
 That is quite a hallmark, and as such, it is rich with cultural and natural history.

 It holds the distinction of being the only place on the planet where rain forests grow among the sand dunes.
-They lend themselves to incredible wild flower displays when temperatures begin to warm up in the spring and summer months.
+They lend themselves to incredible wildflower displays when temperatures begin to warm up in the spring and summer months.

-One of the most popular activities is four-wheel driving across this 75 mile long stretch of beach.
+One of the most popular activities is four-wheel driving across this 75 mile-long stretch of beach.
 It is actually a highway of sorts that winds its way up the sandy side of the island.

 A great activity to enjoy if you’re feeling spry.
 Make sure to grab a permit before you begin your adventure.
-They are accessible at various landings and resort locations along the coastline, and give you permission to operate the vehicles during your adventure.
+They are accessible at various landings and resort locations along the coastline and give you permission to operate the vehicles during your adventure.

 Fishing is plentiful and one of the main reasons people flock to the island.
-Fish such as Bream and Whiting are often caught during the summer months, while swallowtail are caught year-round depending on the weather conditions.
+Fish such as Bream and Whiting are often caught during the summer months, while swallowtail is caught year-round depending on the weather conditions.

 Even in winter, the fishing population is strong and seasoned anglers come from abroad to try their hand at catching a meal or two.
 If fishing from the shore is not your thing how about try your hand at one of the more than 100 freshwater lakes that are found across the island.

-Of course you must explore the rain forest and see all the wildlife and different types of plants that it has to offer.
+Of course, you must explore the rain forest and see all the wildlife and different types of plants that it has to offer.
 It can also give you a break from the sun on a hot summer day.
 In addition, there are many dining options on the island and all of them serve absolutely fantastic food.